-This guide will give step-by-step instructions on how traders can make payments using the Trader Support Service (TSS) when duties apply, for both Supplementary Declarations and Full Frontier Declarations in respect of movements into Northern Ireland (NI).
+This guide will give step-by-step instructions on how traders can make payments using the Trader Support Service (TSS) when duties apply, for both Supplementary Declarations and Full Frontier Declarations in respect of movements to Northern Ireland (NI) from Great Britain (GB), or the Rest of World excluding the European Union (RoW excluding EU).
+Internal Market Movements will not attract customs duty and therefore not be liable for any payments.
+Additional information can be found in the Simplified processes for Internal Market Movements (SPIMM) - Introduction Guide on NICTA.

 Customs agents representing traders should follow the same instructions when logged into their own agent account.

-Customs duty can be payable for goods moved into NI that are deemed 'at risk' of entering the European Union (EU) if traders are unable to use available options to reduce their tariff liability, as described in the What payments might you need to make? section of this guide.
+Under the Windsor Framework customs duty can be payable for goods moved to NI that are deemed 'at risk' of entering the European Union (EU), if traders are unable to use available options to reduce their tariff liability, as described in the What payments might you need to make? section of this guide.
 Payments may also be required for other reasons, including excise duties and VAT chargeable on imports.